 Next, I decided to duck inside a mall to spoil myself to high-street brands, fashion houses, and discount outlets.
 For less expensive boutiques, venture out to local neighbourhoods and markets.
 One interesting aspect of shopping in Singapore is that you will find plenty of unique art galleries here selling Persian carpets and Chinese medicine.
 Travelling is easy, as well.
 You may either choose the wide network of cabs or take the world’s most efficient public transport.
 While riding a cab, keep an offline map ready for directions as your cab driver may not necessarily communicate in English.

-For those interested in visiting Universal Studios, must keep one entire day aside for the widespread attraction.
+The sightseeing opportunities are endless, however, begin with exploring temples in Chinatown.
+Thereafter, visit the Marina Bay Sands, Singapore Flyer (largest Ferris Wheel in the world) and the Gardens by the Bay at night for a unique sighting.
+For those interested in visiting Universal Studios, must keep one entire day aside for it.
 On any other day, you can pair up a trip to Madame Tussauds, Pandan and Botanic Gardens, Underwater World, and Tree Top Walk.